-The First Appellate Authority may adjourn the hearing of the appeal with reasons recorded in writing, if there is sufficient cause.
+The First Appellate Authority may adjourn the hearing of the appeal if there is sufficient cause.
+The reasons will be recorded in writing, Adjournment will be allowed only three times.

 The First Appellate Authority can allow an appellant to go into any ground of appeal which was not earlier specified in the appeal only if he feels the omission was not willful.

-The Chief Commissioner or Commissioner can on his own, or on request from the Commissioner of SGST/CGST, examine the records of any proceeding.
+The Revisional Authority can, on his own, or on request from the Commissioner of SGST/CGST, examine the records of any proceeding.
 He will examine the records if he considers that any decision by any subordinate officer is-

 If he thinks it is necessary, he can stay the order for a time period as he deems fit.
 The person concerned will be given an opportunity of being heard.